jnand/cortland-guide/pages/install.md

 ![User account](images/create-new-account.png)

 !> Moreover, when prompted regarding FilVault and/or login recovery opt to create recovery keys instead of an iCloud reset, and **Do Not** allow any users to "unlock the disk".
-This will be important later on when we setup Yubikey MFA.
-Take note of the recovery key for storage in your keepass keychain once setup.
+This will be important later when we setup Yubikey MFA.
+Take note of the recovery key for storage in the keepass keychain later.

 Finish Apple's guided setup.